Mathieu function: Asymptotic expansions

 $se_{N_0}$ (i.e. with lower, plus sign).
 The explicit and normalised expansions of the eigenfunctions can be found in or.

 Similar asymptotic expansions can be obtained for the solutions of other periodic differential equations, as for Lamé functions and prolate and oblate spheroidal wave functions.

+The asymptotic nature of the asymptotic solutions of the Mathieu equation has been investigated in detail by investigating the large order behaviour of the expansions.

 Applications

 Mathieu's differential equations appear in a wide range of contexts in engineering, physics, and applied mathematics.
 Many of these applications fall into one of two general categories: 1) the analysis of partial differential equations in elliptic geometries, and 2) dynamical problems which involve forces that are periodic in either space or time.
 Examples within both categories are discussed below.

 Partial differential equations

 Mathieu functions arise when separation of variables in elliptic coordinates is applied to 1) the Laplace equation in 3 dimensions, and 2) the Helmholtz equation in either 2 or 3 dimensions.
 Since the Helmholtz equation is a prototypical equation for modeling the spatial variation of classical waves, Mathieu functions can be used to describe a variety of wave phenomena.
 For instance, in computational electromagnetics they can be used to analyze the scattering of electromagnetic waves off elliptic cylinders, and wave propagation in elliptic waveguides.
 In general relativity, an exact plane wave solution to the Einstein field equation can be given in terms of Mathieu functions.

 More recently, Mathieu functions have been used to solve a special case of the Smoluchowski equation, describing the steady-state statistics of self-propelled particles.